About 50 different native snake species inhabit Florida, from those 6 are venomous and 44 non-venomous snakes, and also

 Eastern indigo snake

 The eastern indigo snake or blue indigo snake (Drymarchon couperi) is a large non-venomous colubrid snake found in the Eastern United States.

 Historically, their range extends throughout Florida, extreme south Alabama, the coastal plain of southern Georgia and extreme southeast Mississippi.

 Other non-venomous snake species found in Florida:

 Florida venomous snake species

-In the United States, 99% of all venomous snakebites are from pit vipers like rattlesnakes, copperheads or cottonmouths/water moccasins and all are present in Florida today.
+In the United States, 99% of all venomous snakebites are from pit vipers like rattlesnakes, copperheads or cottonmouths/water moccasins and all of those are present in Florida today.